-Use Case: You need to run a custom shell script on your Docker container with arguments passed to the script.
+Use Case: You need to run a custom shell script as an entrypoint on your Docker container with arguments passed to the script.
 These arguments decide how the script runs inside the container.

 We will look into running custom shell scripts inside a Docker container with command line arguments in this guide.